open-telemetry/opentelemetry-java/README.md

 Java SDK, see [Manual instrumentation][].
 Fully-functional examples are available in [opentelemetry-java-docs][].

+If you are looking for generated classes for the [OpenTelemetry semantic conventions][opentelemetry-semantic-conventions], see [semantic-conventions-java][opentelemetry-semantic-conventions-java].

 For a general overview of OpenTelemetry, visit [opentelemetry.io][].

 Would you like to get involved with the project?
 Read our [contributing guide](CONTRIBUTING.md).
 We welcome